acdha/restful-bag-server/RESTful Bag Store.rst

 * Clients *MUST* honor HTTP 503 Service Unavailable responses using a provided ``Retry-After`` header or using exponential back-off if ``Retry-After`` is not provided.
+* Servers *SHOULD* support HTTP Pipelining and Keep-Alives to avoid performance issues when transferring large numbers of small files

 Operations
 ~~~~~~~~~~